 The Zoo announced Tree Kangaroo Awareness Month to celebrate the opening of its new Matschie’s tree kangaroo exhibit in the Australasia building, making the new baby, Holly, visible to the public for the first time.
 The second phase of the ALEX AND ANI Farmyard opened featuring the Farmhouse Stage, chickens, and Flemish giant rabbits as well as additional interactive play opportunities.
 Additionally, the Zoo took over the management of Roger Williams Park Carousel Village.

 Preparations for the new Rainforest officially began in November.
 The animals in the Tropical America building moved to the greenhouse, while the kangaroos and wallabies moved to World of Adaptations and off-exhibit for the renovation.

 New animals joined the Zoo family including New England's only Komodo dragon, Kunekune pigs, American alligators and Watusi cattle.
 In September the Soaring Eagle Zip Ride took off allowing visitors to ride 115 feet high above the Zoo with views of the City of Providence and Narragansett Bay.
 The Zip Ride is riding out over the Jack-O-Lantern Spectacular adding a new thrill to a Rhode Island Halloween tradition.
-The Rainforest building continues to rise from the ground in anticipation of a summer 2018 opening.
+The Rainforest building continued to rise from the ground in anticipation of a 2018 opening.